 - Continuing Is Painful: Dying even once means you're sent back to the last checkpoint without your fire-breathing upgrade, as well as all the options you collected.
 Good luck restoring your power-ups while dealing with swarming enemies.

-- Difficulty by Region: In arcade release, the international version tends to be more difficult, since it's more packed with monsters withing the stages, and even adds some exclusive monsters that punish stalling players.
+- Difficulty by Region: In arcade release, the international version tends to be more difficult, since it's more packed with monsters within the stages, and even adds some exclusive monsters that punish stalling players.

 - Excuse Plot: The arcade version has Karnov looking for pieces of map that locates the location of treasure.